Overview

 Obtaining further access tokens using the refresh token

 You can obtain a new access bearer token by sending a ´refresh token´.
-Refresh tokens allow for continued authentication without the need to use your username and password.
+Refresh tokens allow for continued authentication without using your username and password.
 It is faster and more secure to use refresh tokens after the initial authentication (as documented above) instead of passing your username and password each time the access token expires.

-Refresh tokens are valid for 24 hours, however, with every request to obtain a new access token you will also receive a new refresh token, so there should be no need to use username and password again as long as you always use the latest refresh token within 24 hours.
+Refresh tokens are valid for 24 hours.
+However, with every request to obtain a new access token, you will also receive a new refresh token, so there should be no need to pass the username and password again as long as you always use the latest refresh token within 24 hours.

-With the suggested function below, you can get a new access token by passing a refresh token.
-The response will also include a new refresh token, valid for 24 hours. ```{python} import requests
+The suggested function below will retrieve a new access token by passing a refresh token.
+The response will also include a new refresh token, valid for 24 hours.

 The code block below demonstrates how to use the function above.